 A New Birth of Freedom

-Nearly five decades after India redeemed its pledge to tryst with destiny, India finally had a new birth of freedom.
+Nearly five decades after India redeemed its pledge with destiny, India finally had a new birth of freedom.
 For too long had the soul of the nation been girded too tight.
-Sound principles of economics and liberalism began to give the citizens of this oldest of old nation another chance of regaining the glory and pride that was all but lost.
+Sound principles of economics and liberalism began to give the citizens of this ancient nation another chance to regain the pride and glory that was all but lost.

 It is the possibility of having a dream come true that makes life interesting.
 I look forward to the day when the Indian dream is no longer to move to America to live the American dream but instead to be the architects of the Indian dream in our own motherland.
 With the current winds of change, that day is not too far away.